arpan404/libz/README.md

 This 'define_schema' method returns the instance of the class.
 So yes, it supports method chaining

 The provided schema will be saved and used throughout the current program.
-Attempting to define a different schema for the same database name will trigger an error.

 > Redefining a schema is not allowed.
-It will be ignored and print an error

 For example, following code will throw and error: